New cosmological bounds on hot relics: Axions $\&$ Neutrinos: Results

-Despite the fact that there is a very large tension among CMB estimates and low redshift measurements of the Hubble constant (with a statistical significance above $4\sigma$~\cite{Verde:2019ivm,DiValentino:2020zio}), this tension is considerably reduced in the presence of additional relativistic degrees of freedom.
-Sub-eV thermal axions are relativistic at decoupling and therefore will considerably ease the well known Hubble constant tension below $3\sigma$.
-Consequently, the addition of the prior on $H_0$ as measured by the Hubble Space Telescope in our cosmological analyses is perfectly justified and leads to a further strong improvement in the constraints on $\sum m_{\nu}$ and, to a lesser extend, on $m_a$.
-The reason beyond this improvement can be easily understood in terms of the large degeneracy between the neutrino masses and the Hubble parameter.
-It is well know that an increase on $\sum m_{\nu}$ induces a shift in the distance to last scattering that can be easily compensated by lowering $H_0$, leading to a strong degeneracy between these two parameters.
+Despite the fact that there is a very large tension among CMB estimates and low redshift measurements of the Hubble constant - with a statistical significance above $4\sigma$~\citep{Verde:2019ivm,2020arXiv200811284D,DiValentino:2021izs} -, this tension is considerably reduced in the presence of additional relativistic degrees of freedom.
+Sub-eV thermal axions are relativistic at decoupling and therefore will ease the well-known Hubble constant tension.
+Consequently, the addition of the prior on $H_0$ as measured by the Hubble Space Telescope in our cosmological analyses is perfectly justified and leads to a further strong improvement in the constraints on $\sum m_{\nu}$.
+The reason beyond this improvement can be easily understood in terms of the large degeneracy between the neutrino masses and the Hubble constant.
+It is well known that an increase on $\sum m_{\nu}$ induces a shift in the distance to last scattering that can be easily compensated by lowering $H_0$, leading to a strong degeneracy between these two parameters.
 Such a degeneracy can be broken by an independent measurement of $H_0$ as that provided by the SH0ES Collaboration.
-Combining R19 and Planck data leads to upper bounds on the thermal relic masses of $\sum m_{\nu}<0.079\,\rm{eV}$ and $m_a<0.215\,\rm{eV}$, both at 95\% CL.
-Including also Planck lensing measurements, BAO, Pantheon and DES data the upper bound on the neutrino mass does not change ($\sum m_{\nu}<0.079\,\rm{eV}$ at 95\% CL), while the bound on the axion mass slightly worsens to $m_a<0.276\,\rm{eV}$ at 95\% CL.
-Interestingly, these upper limits on the total neutrino mass are below the inverted neutrino mass ordering prediction.
-Therefore, if future axion searches will find evidence for scenarios with thermal axions with $m_a\gtrsim 0.3$~eV, this would point to the normal ordering as the one governing the mass pattern of neutral fermions.
-On the other hand, if future terrestrial double beta decay and/or long baseline neutrino experiments will find that the nature mass ordering is the inverted one, this could rule out a wide region in the currently allowed sub-eV thermal axion window.
+Combining R20 and Planck data leads to upper bounds on the thermal relic masses of $\sum m_{\nu}<0.129\,\rm{eV}$ and $m_a<7.92\,\rm{eV}$, both at 95\% CL.
+Including also Planck lensing measurements, BAO, Pantheon and DES data, the upper bound on the neutrino mass becomes $\sum m_{\nu}<0.114\,\rm{eV}$ at 95\% CL, while the bound on the axion mass is slightly improved to $m_a<7.46\,\rm{eV}$ at 95\% CL.
+Notice that the former upper limit on the total neutrino mass is very close to the inverted neutrino mass ordering prediction, implying that a future measurement of the nature's mass ordering could be translated into a limit on the thermal axion parameter space.